TYPO3/Fluid/Documentation/Development/Implementation.rst

 A fairly standard View implementation.
 The default object expects `TemplatePaths` as constructor argument and has a handful of utility methods like `$view->assign('variablename', 'value');`.
-Custom View types can be implemented by simply subclassing the default class - but in order to avoid problems, make sure you also call the original class' constructor method.
+Custom View types can be implemented by subclassing the default class - but in order to avoid problems, make sure you also call the original class' constructor method.

 Creating a custom View allows you to change just a few aspects, mainly about